yrikw/marketplace_app/README.md

 # T2A2 - Marketplace Project
 ## Problem
 Thesedays people stays at home longer than before because of COVID-19 pandemic.
 People enjoys coooking at home and have a home kitchen garden.
 There are many platforms for cloth, furnitures and more.
 However, there is not such a specify platform they can share/sell their home grown vegetables, furits and other food.
 Also, for some marketplaces the user doesn't have to have a proper profile, so there are many untrustworthy accounts, so people who wants to sell their vegetables or fruits, they have to go to market or sell to restaurants or delis.
 Those actions are not easy for most of people.
+Probably they can give neighborhood but there is a limitation and won't be able to share the experience unless the neighborhood is interested in gardening.
+If they can not manage the amount they have to throw it away and it causes food waste.

 ## Why is it a problem that needs solving?
 There are Problems for food waste according to [Australian government](https://www.environment.gov.au/protection/waste/food-waste#:~:text=Food%20waste%20is%20also%20a%20major%20problem%20in,five%20per%20cent%20of%20Australia%E2%80%99s%20greenhouse%20gas%20emissions.)
-1. Each year there is about 7.3 million tonnes of food waste - this is eaquls to 300 kg per person
+1. Each year there is about 7.3 million tonnes of food waste - this is eqauls to 300 kg per person
 2. Food waste costs the economy about $20 billions each year
 3. Food waste accounts for more than five per cent of Australia’s greenhouse gas emissions
 <br>
 As I discussed there is no platform for seller to sell home grown vegetables, so people sometimes throw food away even if the food is not expired or uneatble.
-The food waste is one of the global problem and we need to work on it as a personal and community.
+The food waste is one of the global problem and we need to work on it as a personal and as a community.
+In this application, they can sell their vegetables or fruits in thier community and they can also make a connection with someone who has a same interests.
-The goal of this project is to reduce food waste at home.
+The goal of this project is to reduce food waste at home and provodes an opprtunity to sell/buy home grown vegetables and other homemade food.
 It will also help accelerate local trade market and revitalises local economy.

 ## Links
 - Heroku